 Using the generator is very much like plugging into an external power source.
+The generator has start switches located on the driver side armrest, monitor control panel, under the roadside bed wardrobe, and on the generator located in the front nose slide-out compartment.
 When you start the generator there is a built in delay of about 20-30 seconds before the circuits are switched and the generator is providing all the 110-volt power to your coach.